aborel0610/Inception/README.md

 # Description
 The goal of this project is to set up a small infrastructure composed of different services under specific rules using Docker.
 It creates a WordPress website at https://aborel.42.fr.

+Docker is a virtualisation software that makes developing and deploying application much easier.
+It packages app w/ all necessary dependencies, configuration, system tools and runtime into a **container**, making it easy to share and distribute.
+Thanks to Docker, you no longer need to install and configure all services directly on local machine.
+Depending on the OS the installation process for an app can be different and many things can go wrong.
+Software is packaged in containers.
+A container is a runtime environment with all the necessary component (code, dependencies, libraries) needed to run the application code without using the host machine dependencies.
+These containers can be run on any machine or virtual machine where Docker is installed.
+A Docker **image** is a standalone, executable file used to create a container.
+It contains all the libraries, dependencies, and files that the container needs to run.
+Multiple containers can be made from one image.
+Ready made images called Docker registries are available on DockerHub (these were not used here as that would defeat the point of this project).

 # Instructions
 1. Launch the virtual machine Inception on Oracle VirtualBox.
 This machine runs Debian 12 Bookworm - the penultimate stable version of Debian - in all the default settings.

-2. Run ``` make env ```.
+2. Run ``` make secrets ```.
 For security reasons, no passwords are shared on git.
-You must therefore build the environment yourself and enter the required passwords at the bottom of the env.
+You must therefore build the secrets folder and enter the passwords you want in the corresponding txt files.

 3. Run ``` make ``` and go to https://aborel.42.fr (the website may take a minute to be accessible).